QinLab-WFU/DSDH/README.md

 # SDAH
-If the paper is accepted, the complete code will be uploaded soon.
+If the paper is accepted by The Visual Computer, the complete code will be uploaded soon.